JaneliaSciComp/Wavesurfer/README.md

 Copyright
 ---------

-Except where noted, all code and documentation in Wavesurfer is copyrighted by the Howard Hughes Medical Institute, 2015.
+Except where noted, all code, documentation, images, and anything else in Wavesurfer is copyright 2015 by the Howard Hughes Medical Institute.

 License